Job Category: Faculty Full-Time

 - Use of power tools necessary for prototyping and manufacturing (e.g., table saw, drill, mill, dremel, lathe).

 U.S. citizenship and the ability to obtain a security clearance is required due to job location.
 This is a full-time, 12-month position supported by contracts and grants funding (C&G) and is contingent upon available funding.

 Additional Application Materials Required:

-UCF requires all applications to be submitted electronically through the Human Resources website, http://www.jobswithucf.com.
-In addition to the online application, interested candidates must upload the following documents:
+UCF requires all applications and supporting documents to be submitted electronically through the Human Resources website, www.jobswithucf.com.
+In addition to the application, please submit CV/resume, letter of interest, and (3) three professional references.